How to help your kids thrive in two homes after divorce

-One way or another, you must ensure that you provide for this in your new home, the children’s second home.
+One way or another, you must ensure that this is provided for in your home and the children’s second home.

-If you can afford it, provide them with their own bedroom(s).
+If you can afford it, give them with their own bedroom(s).
 If not, make the best possible use of the space you have.

-The aim is to provide them with a permanent space in your place, even if only a few drawers in a shared bedroom or a comfy corner in a bedsit.
+The aim is to provide them with their own permanent space in each home, even if only a few drawers in a shared bedroom or a comfy corner in a bedsit.

 Avoid temporary Z beds, sofa beds etc. as by their very nature, your children will fell like guests or intruders in your home.
 This should never be the case.